Students who reside outside of certain developed countries are eligible for a 100% discount on tuition.

-In celebration of 25 Years of Education Excellence, our generous donors are willing to pay for your first three months of study.
-This gift allows you to study without any cost except the $25 registration fee.
+Brilliant people dedicated to Christ are willing to pay for 1 quarter of study.
+This gift allows you to study without any cost for one quarter except the $25 registration fee.

 Fees and Tuition Policy

 1. Application Fee – A one-time initial application fee of $25 shall apply to all new students.

 2. Tuition Fee – The tuition of $450 per quarter shall apply to those students identified below in Section 3.
 The quarterly assessment covers tuition for one course or as many courses as the student desires to attempt in accordance with his or her academic plan of study during his or her academic quarter.

 - Quarterly Tuition.
 NationsUniversity uses a rolling enrollment, so it does not have semesters or quarters in the traditional sense.
 A student’s academic quarter is calculated from the date of application and new quarters of study must be purchased every three months to remain active and in good standing.